2015 New Arts Venture Challenge

 Have a great idea?
 Of course you do!

 The UW–Madison New Arts Venture Challenge is a campus-wide competition to encourage new thinking and innovative ideas.
 Entrants will develop and submit a thorough proposal for an arts event, exhibition, series, commercial venture, or other artistic projects.

 Proposals should demonstrate creativity, innovation, added value to the arts, and potential for success.
 Potential proposals could be a new kind of gallery show, a series of performances, an online course, an outreach program, or anything else your creative mind can devise—the sky is the limit!
 The winner will be able to present his or her event or exhibition to the public or even launch a new entrepreneurial venture.

 Entries may be from individuals or from teams of up to three.
-Only ONE team member must be a full time UW-Madison student.
+The LEAD team member must be a full-time UW-Madison student.

 All proposals will be evaluated in a preliminary ONLINE round by a panel of judges.

 Four student proposals will be invited to participate in the final round, where each proposal will be evaluated on both the written plan and an oral presentation.
 Finalists will be coached to help prepare for the final presentation.

 The final round (open to the public) will take place on May 1, 2015 in the beautiful Plenary Room in the UW-Madison School of Business Grainger Hall on the UW–Madison campus.